Archive for category: Sheds

 • Concrete slab – a concrete slab foundation is best for larger sheds, and it’s the strongest of your options.
 If you plan to store tractors or heavy equipment, a concrete slab foundation is best.

-Because a foundation is, for the most part, intended to be permanent, it’s important to plan properly and choose the best spot on your property to place the structure.
-Other things to consider about what type of foundation you choose—and where you choose to install—include drainage, wildlife, portability (as in, if you intend to move it at some point), and potential for future additions to your shed, such as plumbing or electrical.
+Because an outdoor structure’s foundation is, for the most part, intended to be permanent, it’s important to plan properly and choose the best spot on your property for it.
+Other things to consider about what type of foundation you choose—and where you choose to install—include drainage, wildlife, portability (as in, if you intend to move it at some point), and potential for future additions to your shed, such as plumbing.

 A solid shed foundation is important for many practical reasons—protection of the structure and its contents as well as proper functioning of doors and windows.
 Choose the option that best suits your climate, your needs, and your budget.